Telford International Railfreight Park

-Telford International Railfreight Park (known as TIRFP) is rail freight depot and construction development site located in Donnington to the north of Telford, on the former route of the Stafford to Shrewsbury Line.
+Telford International Railfreight Park (known as TIRFP) is rail freight depot and construction development site located in Donnington to the north of Telford, on the former route of the Stafford–Shrewsbury line.
 The terminal was opened in 2009.

 The development of TIRFP was initiated through a partnership between Telford and Wrekin Council, the Ministry of Defence, and the Homes and Communities Agency (then English Partnerships) in 2001.
-Located on the former Wellington to Stafford railway line of the Shropshire Union Railway, the 46 acre is located 2.5 mi northeast of Wellington railway station and is connected to the (Network Rail) Wolverhampton to Shrewsbury Line just to the east of that station.
+Located on the former Wellington to Stafford railway line of the Shropshire Union Railway, the 46 acre is located 2.5 mi northeast of Wellington railway station and is connected to the (Network Rail) Wolverhampton–Shrewsbury line just to the east of that station.
 Located on the former MoD Donnington stores, it is adjacent to existing manufacturing and warehousing facilities in Hadley Park and Hortonwood Industrial Estates.
 Located off Hortonwood Roundabout on the A518, it closest motorway access is via Junction 5 of the M54.

 With development started in 2008, TIRFP was officially opened by Shadow Secretary of State for Transport, Theresa Villiers MP, on Wednesday, 10 June 2009.
 Owned by Telford and Wrekin Council, the site, when opened, was operated under lease by John G Russell Transport Ltd.